NotHarshhaa/Certified_Kubernetes_Administrator/Helm/README.md

 <div id="intro-Release-Management">

-### Helm version 2 vs. 3
+### Helm version 2 vs. 3 vs. 4 (Coming Soon)

 * Helm 3 was released [November 13, 2019](https://helm.sh/blog/helm-3-released)
+* Helm 4 is in alpha stage as of 2024, with expected release in late 2025
-* Charts remaster compatible between Helm 2 and Helm 3
+* Charts are mostly compatible between Helm 2 and Helm 3
+* Charts created with Helm 3 should be forward-compatible with Helm 4
+* No longer using Tiller in version 3 and beyond
+* Helm 4 focuses on improved performance, security, and usability
 * The CLI is very similar (with minor changes to some commands)
 * The master difference is that Helm 2 uses `tiller`, a server-side component
 * Helm 3 doesn't use `tiller` at all, making it simpler (yay!)
+* Major Helm 3 commands:
+  * `helm install`: Install a chart
+  * `helm upgrade`: Upgrade a release
+  * `helm rollback`: Roll back to a previous release
+  * `helm uninstall`: Uninstall a release (replaced `delete` in Helm 2)
+  * `helm template`: Locally render templates
+  * `helm push`: Push chart to OCI-based registry

 * Helm version 2 comes in two parts:
     * CLIENT (Helm CLI)